zizon/strange/README.md

 By recursively apply this accounting, a stack down cost map can be infer from this statistics.

 This is the exact basic idea of such project.

+BUT, it is not recommended to use in production, since it will trigger a bunch class retransformation which retire previous JITed code.

 # Impelemtation
 Said, one wanted to break down costs of `org.apache.spark.deploy.history.HistoryServer getProviderConfig`.